RobSpurgeon/pydacity/README.md

 go into Edit > Preferences > Modules > mod-script-pipeline:enabled to allow pydacity to access the program run "python chatbot.py" once audacity is started up

-At this point, the chatbot will process commands entered into the chatroom The project will work whether you're streaming or not, but it will be more fun if you're streaming.
+At this point, the chatbot will process commands entered into the chatroom.

+The project will work whether you're streaming or not, but it will be more fun if you're streaming.